bfontaine/pipe2mattermost/README.md

 password topsecret
 ```

-If this is the first time you use this file make sure you’re the only one with
+Warning: If this is the first time you use this file make sure you’re the only
-read/write access.
+one with read/write access.

 ## Usage

-    $ tail -f | pipe2mattermost [-update] <server URL> <channel slug>
+    $ tail -f my.log | pipe2mattermost [-update] <server URL> <channel slug>

 If `-update` is passed it’ll continuously update the same message instead of
 posting multiple ones.